fullstackenabler/app_centric/README.md

 At the end of the enablement activity, students will:

-Be able to explain the purpose of an application and demonstrate its use Understand how the application works and the underlying technology behind it Know manual and automated methods of deploying the application Know how to secure the application
+- Be able to explain the purpose of an application and demonstrate its use
+- Understand how the application works and the underlying technology behind it
+- Know manual and automated methods of deploying the application
+- Know how to use a CNAPP to secure the application